 11/17/1869 – The Suez Canal opened after taking 10+ years to complete.

 11/19/1863 – President Abraham Lincoln delivered the famous Gettysburg Address.

 11/20/1789 – NJ became the first state to ratify the Bill of Rights.

 11/20/1945 – The Nuremberg War Crimes Trials began.
 Twenty-four former leaders of Nazi Germany were tried for various war crimes.

 11/22/1963 – President John F. Kennedy was assassinated in Dallas by Lee Harvey Oswald who, in turn, was later assassinated by Jack Ruby.
 Hours later, Lyndon Johnson was sworn in as president while on board Air Force One.

-11/28/1520 – Portugese explorer Ferdinand Magellan rounded the southern tip of South America, passing through what is now the Strait of Magellan, crossing from the Atlantic to the Pacific Oceans.
+11/28/1520 – Portuguese explorer Ferdinand Magellan rounded the southern tip of South America, passing through what is now known as the Strait of Magellan, crossing from the Atlantic to the Pacific Oceans.

 In addition, the following notables, who made significant contributions to society, were born during November: